danilotat/bash_workshop/tasks/02/task.md

 And should produce the submitted output.

-**HINTS**:
+>[!TIP]

-- We're interested just in Endogenous.
-Exploit this information when you get the results.
+> We're interested just in Endogenous quantifications.
+Exploit this information for obtaining the results.